NCI-ITEB/tumor_epidemiology_approaches/sessions/session_6/practical.md

 </blockquote></details><br>

 **30\.** Next let's try to customize the circos plot.
-In the original figure we observed many structural variants on chromosome 2, so let's try producing a circos plot with only chromosome 2.
+In the original figure we observed many structural variants on chromosome 2, so let's try producing a circos plot where we zoom in only on chromosome 2.
 To do this we need to accomplish a couple of things:

 - Limit the ideogram to only chr2
 - Limit our structural variants table to only chr2, and reduce the extra bp distance added to the end positions